jembi/cameroon-bahmni-config/windows/README.md

 1. Navigate to the following path in the registry editor: __*HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Power*__
 1. Add/Set HiberbootEnabled as a DWORD key and set the value to 0.

+### Startup Commands
+After the installation has taken place, a file called startupCommands.txt will be create in the vagrant root directory (the directory you specified at the time of installation).
+This file will allow the service to execute one or more commands by passing the commands as an argument to the vagrant command __*vagrant ssh --command [My Commands]*__. __Note__: When using more than one command, vagrant requires that the first command executes properly without any errors before other commands will execute.
+Multiple commands can be executed using the operator && between commands.
+For example, vagrant ssh --command "Command 1 && Command2".
+Command2 will only execute if Command1 is valid and can be executed by CentOS.